-Note 13 - Contributed Capital
+Note 12 - Contributed Capital

 Contributed capital includes contributed infrastructure within new property developments and fees collected for new connection and tap fees.
 The City accepts responsibility for the maintenance of water and sewer lines, and streets one year after the completion of any new subdivision or development within the City.
 Upon acceptance of this responsibility, the City records the value of these improvements as contributed capital.
-There was no contributed capital infrastructure additions during the fiscal year ended June 30, 2017.
+There were no contributed capital infrastructure additions during the fiscal year ended June 30, 2022.

-Notes to the Financial Statements (continued) For the Year Ended June 30, 2018
+Notes to the Financial Statements (continued) For the Year Ended June 30, 2022

-Note 14 - Significant Financial Influence
+Note 13 - Significant Financial Influence